-Binoculars - We strongly recommend a good binocular of either 7x42, 8x32, 8x42, 8.5x42 or 10x42 magnification.
-We recommend that you do NOT bring a mini-binocular of any kind.
-Some people like "minis" because they are small and lightweight, but they have an extremely small field of view and very poor light-gathering power.
-Trying to find a bird with your binocular using minis is like trying to read a book through a keyhole.
-You will be very frustrated, and even if you do manage to get the bird in your binocular before it flies, you will have a poor view.
+Binoculars - We strongly recommend good binoculars of either 7x42, 8x32, 8x42, 8.5x42 or 10x42 magnification.
+We recommend that you do NOT bring mini-binoculars of any kind.
+Some people like "minis" because they are small and lightweight, but they have an extremely small field of view and very poor lightgathering power.
+Trying to find a bird in your binoculars using minis is like trying to read a book through a keyhole.
+You will be very frustrated, and even if you do manage to get the bird in your binoculars before it flies, you will have a poor view.
 You will find that 7x, 8x, or 10x binoculars are compact and light enough.